halirutan/SynthSeg/python_env/mamba/README.md

-# Python environment using Mamba
+# Python Environment using Mamba

 Mamba is basically conda, only faster, especially during the resolution of dependencies.
 Most conda commands can also be used in Mamba, but Mamba has additional nice features like